Smoke-Free Ontario Act: legislation, inspections, and complaints

 - public beaches

 - public pools, spas, and splash pads

 - recreational camps

 - tobacco and electronic cigarette vendors

-If you see a retailer selling tobacco to a person who is less than 19 years of age or someone smoking in a prohibited place please report it to Public Health Sudbury & Districts.
-Our tobacco enforcement officers follow up on all complaints.
+If you see a retailer selling tobacco or e-cigarettes to a person who is less than 19 years of age or someone smoking tobacco, vaping, or smoking cannabis in a prohibited place please report it to Public Health Sudbury & Districts.
+Our Smoke-Free Ontario Act inspectors follow up on all complaints.

 Complaint investigations can result in offence notices being issued to owners, operators, workers, clients, or members of the public based on the situation.

 - Contact Public Health Sudbury & Districts by calling 705.522.9200, ext.
 464 (toll-free 1.866.522.9200).